Safety in interviews - we're not kidding!

-Generally, when you're interviewing on campus through our On-Campus Interviewing Program (7-8 weeks during both fall and spring semesters), the interviews take place in locations controlled by the Career Services staff.
+Generally, when you're interviewing on campus through the On-Campus Interviewing Program, or interviewing as part of a job fair, the interviews take place in appropriate locations.
 However, interviews take place in many other ways, so consider these cautions about your interview location and situation:

-Location: When an employer schedules a meeting or interview with you, if the location is not the employer's office/business location, make sure it's in a public place.
+When an employer schedules a meeting or interview with you, if the location is not the employer's office/business location, make sure it's in a public place.
 The lobby of a hotel is fine, but meeting in an individual hotel room is not.
 Restaurants are an acceptable location (avoiding the bar), but if an employer asks you to meet in a parking lot or car, ask yourself why.
-That's just not appropriate (or professional).
+That's just not appropriate or professional.

-Private homes: Some employers work out of their homes.
-However, a private home is a questionable location for an interview unless other employees are working there too.
-The employer can arrange another location for the interview like an appropriate restaurant or a meeting room in a library.
+Some employers work out of their homes.
+However, a private home is a questionable location for an interview unless other employees are working there also.
+The employer can arrange another location for the interview — like an appropriate restaurant or a meeting room in a library.

-Identity: If you are at all unsure about an employer's or interviewer's identity or actual business affiliation, ask for a business card.
+If you are at all unsure about an employer's or interviewer's identity or actual business affiliation, ask for a business card.
 Look at it carefully.
 A person may claim affiliation with a well-known organization, yet not actually work for that organization.
 The person might instead be a contractor or otherwise have a business relationship with the organization.
-Make sure you know and ask if it's unclear the person's true relationship to the organization with which s/he claims affiliation.
-You may research the individual on the organization web site in advance to make sure s/he is an employee/representative.
+Make sure you know — and ask if it's unclear — the person's true relationship to the organization with which s/he claims affiliation.
+You may research the individual on the organization website in advance to make sure s/he is an employee/representative.

 If you're a job-seeker attending a conference where you may meet potential employers, and alcohol is part of the enjoyment of the conference, you may nevertheless need to carefully monitor your own behavior and consumption to avoid making errors in judgment.

-If you ever find yourself in a difficult or confusing situation with an employer, and/or you believe an employer or interviewer behaved inappropriately, we strongly encourage you to discuss the situation with the Career Services director or with any Career Services advisor with whom you are familiar.
+If you ever find yourself in a difficult or confusing situation with an employer, and/or you believe an employer or interviewer behaved inappropriately, we strongly encourage you to discuss the situation with the Career and Professional Development director or with any Career and Professional Development advisor with whom you are familiar.